ADVERTISEMENT

 Cars in a parking lot.
 (Photo: Unsplash)

-“That’s why the industry expects a sub-5% growth in fiscal 2025,” he said.
+“That’s why the industry expects a sub-5% growth in FY25,” he said.

 A Perfect Storm

-In the six months through Sept.
-30 2024, Indian carmakers dispatched 20,81,143 passenger vehicles to dealerships, as against 20,70,960 units in the year-ago period—a growth of 0.5% year-on-year, according to data sourced from the Society of Indian Automobile Manufacturers.
+In the six months through 30 September, Indian carmakers dispatched 20,81,143 passenger vehicles to dealerships, as against 20,70,960 units in the year-ago period—a growth of 0.5% year-on-year, according to SIAM data.

-Over the same time, retail sales—calculated as vehicle registrations on the government’s VAHAN website—rose 1.07% year on year to 18,70,991 units, according to data sourced from the Federation of Automobile Dealers Associations.
+Over the same time, retail sales—calculated as vehicle registrations on the government’s VAHAN website—rose 1.07% year-on-year to 18,70,991 units, according to data sourced from the Federation of Automobile Dealers Associations.

 In the July-September period, wholesales declined 1.8% year-on-year to 10,55,137 units.
 In September alone, they were down 1.4% over the year-ago period.
 Retail sales declined 5.13% year-on-year in the second quarter and 18.81% last month.